coderade/coderade.io-blog/content/post/js-es6.md

 your hood and I got what is [JS](https://www.javascript.com/), the first thing that I did was thanked how the coding world can be really beautiful and simple with a programming language like that.

-So, my second opportunity to work with JS was the [ExtJS](https://www.sencha.com/products/extjs/) framework, I didn't understand so much about coding at the time, but I really liked all about your Component paradigm of something that was very much like what React is today, this in 2013!
+Then, my second opportunity to work with JS was the [ExtJS](https://www.sencha.com/products/extjs/) framework, I didn't understand so much about coding at the time, but I really liked all about your Component paradigm of something that was very much like what React is today, this in 2013!